sarciszewski/php-future/README.md

 ## ATTENTION PHP 5.2 / 5.3 USERS

-We only officially support for versions of PHP that have reached or exceeded their end-of-life date.
-The code should still run on **5.3**.
+We only officially support for versions of PHP that have not reached or exceeded their end-of-life date.
+As of this writing, that means 5.4 and newer. **The code should still run on 5.3**.
 Don't try to run it on 5.2.
 Refer to http://php.net/eol.php for the latest updates on supported PHP versions.

 ## Features polyfilled by this library